YuanboSong/Hitchhiking_msms/README.md

 # Hitchhiking_msms
-Generate msms of Selective sweep &amp; convert the output to SweepFinder2 input
+Generate  Selective sweep with spatial structure for msms simulation; Convert the output to SweepFinder2 input